larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 19:23
 or you can make it more concentrated.
-This is very important to understand if you're going to think about tools 19:29 to improve your nervous system, whether or not that tool is in the form of a chemical 19:35 that you decide to take, maybe a supplement to increase some chemical in your brain if that's your choice, 19:40
+This is very important to understand if you're going to think about tools 19:29 to improve your nervous system==, whether or not that tool is in the form of a chemical 19:35 that you decide to take, maybe a supplement to increase some chemical in your brain if that's your choice, 19:40